grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/errorhandling/README.md

 further explored.
 Java exceptions are shown to not be referential<br>
 transparent.

-Methods are now being defined in the traits as opposed to in the companion objects.
+Methods are now being defined in the traits as opposed to<br>
+within the companion objects.